catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 .. note::

  We are using the `jq`_ utility to parse the json returned by https://api.fastly.com/public-ip-list.
 If you do not have jq it is highly reccomended.
-If you cannot use jp an alternative command is provided.
+If you cannot use jq an alternative command is provided.

 .. _jq: https://stedolan.github.io/jq/